 Italy is a special case: unlike in Germany, France, or Austria, there is no legal EPR obligation for foreign retailers when it comes to packaging.
 This means that companies from abroad can theoretically sell in Italy without EPR registration for packaging.

 However, Amazon is taking its own approach.
-The marketplace will introduce mandatory EPR numbers for various product categories from the end of 2025 or the beginning of 2026.
-Sellers must then provide the relevant numbers when selling products in the respective category: WEEE numbers are required by December 31, 2025, and numbers for packaging, batteries, tires, oils, and polyethylene by March 31, 2026.
+The marketplace introduced mandatory EPR numbers for various product categories from the end of 2025 to the beginning of 2026.
+Since then, sellers must provide the relevant numbers when selling products in the respective category.
+WEEE numbers were required by December 31, 2025, and numbers for packaging, batteries, tires, oils, and polyethylene by March 31, 2026.

 Anyone who does not enter the relevant numbers in time will automatically be included in Amazon’s “Pay on Behalf” service.
 This means that not only will the EPR fees be charged, but also an additional service fee, which Amazon will debit directly.
 Anyone who wants to avoid this should obtain the relevant EPR numbers in good time.